MarsBased/marsbased-website-old/_posts/2015-01-20-Our-New-Years-Resolutions-For-20154.markdown

 ###Xavier Redó - CTO###

-Xavi started the year joining his previous company, <a href="http://www.opscaling.com/" title="GNuine" target="_blank">GNuine</a>, because we didn't know we'd be able to recruit him so early.
+Xavi started the year joining his previous company, <a href="http://www.opscaling.com/" title="GNuine" target="_blank" rel="nofollow">GNuine</a>, because we didn't know we'd be able to recruit him so early.
 Our best guesstimates assumed we'd have to wait until the end of the year to have him working full-time.

 This past year has seen Xavi working hard to cope with all the projects we've gotten at MarsBased, therefore his resolutions are: